 (male) Abeau, Beer, ..

 Beau is a somewhat prominent first name for males (#712 out of 1220, Top 58%) and an even more prominent last name for all people (#60887 out of 150436, Top 40%).
 (2000 U.S. Census)

 Shown below is the baby name popularity of Beau for boys.
 Beau was first listed in 1960-1969 and reached its apex position of #228 in the U.S. in 2014.
 (2014 Birth Statistics)

 The only other popular varying form of Beau (#228 in 2014) rated in the Top 1000 is Bo (#638 in 2014).
-These boy names are at the peak of their popularity today (usage of 0.567%).
-Beau (#228) and Bo (#638) are two of the more contemporarily stylish birth names in this compilation.
-Shown below is an analysis of the usage of Beau and affiliated names.
-(2014 Birth Statistics)
+These relations of Beau were favored by parents today (median #433).
+Beau and Bo are two of the more contemporarily stylish birth names in this compilation.

 Beau▲ is alike in pronunciation to Bay, Bayou and Bow.
 Other recommended names are Balu, Ban, Bar, Bat, Bax, Baz, Beach, Beall, Beals, Beamus, Bear, Beaty, Beck, Beda, Bede, Bell, Bemus, Ben▼, Benn, Bent, Berg, Berk, Berl, Bern, Bert▼, Bev, Bevan, Boas, Boaz, Brad▼, Brae, Bram, Bran, Bray, Esau and Tau.
 These names tend to be less commonly used than Beau.